punxaphil/maxi-media-player/README.md

 # sonos-groups specific
 groupsTitle: ''
-selectedPlayer: media_player.sonos_bedroom # Forces this player to be the selected one on loading the card (overrides url param etc)
 hideGroupCurrentTrack: true # default is false, which means song/track info for groups will be shown

 # sonos-groupings specific